 Highlights.
-American consumers spend almost $10 billion shopping online on Black Friday; with the addition of in-store spending, U.S. retail revenue exceeds $20 billion.
+American consumers spend over $10 billion shopping online on Black Friday; with the addition of in-store spending, U.S. retail revenue exceeds $20 billion

-• The average shopper spends an estimated $480 on Black Friday.
+• The average shopper spends an estimated $650 during the Black Friday/Cyber Monday sales period.

-• Up to 81.4% of Thanksgiving Weekend shoppers make purchases on Black Friday.
+• 66.9% of Thanksgiving Weekend shoppers make purchases on Black Friday.

 Black Friday Projections